rosskoval/fc-es-ccts/README.md

 Please cite our paper if you use the code or data in your work:

+Koval, R., Andrews, N., & Yan, X. (2023, July).
+Forecasting Earnings Surprises from Conference Call Transcripts.
+In Findings of the Association for Computational Linguistics: ACL 2023 (pp. 8197-8209).

 ## Introduction

 This repository will contain the data and code used in the ACL 2023 paper.
 We will be adding them shortly.